Jugolino/Jugolino.github.io/_tabs/about.md

 order: 4
 ---

-### Olá, meu nome é Guilherme Oliveira, sou formado em Segurança da Informação pela FATEC Ourinhos, com foco em Análise Forense e Segurança Ofensiva.
-Criei esse blog para compartilhar informações .
+### Hello, my name is Guilherme Oliveira, I have a degree in Information Security from FATEC Ourinhos, specializing in Forensic Analysis and Offensive Security.
+I created this blog to share information.